Edwardc148/Jukebox/README.md

 end
 ```

-- Normalization of my global state through the user of Jbuilder
+- Normalization of my global state through the user of Jbuilder.
+This allows using the Ruby language to create JSON data feeds which goes directly into my Redux/React components and increases the efficiency of rendering DOM elements.

 ```ruby
 json.current_station do